Header Image

 Examples:

-• A combination of six polymorphisms in genes coding for the 5-HT2A, 5-HT2C, histamine H2 receptors and predicted response to clozapine in schizophrenia with almost 80% probability
+• A combination of six polymorphisms in genes coding for the 5-HT2A, 5-HT2C, histamine H2 receptors and SERT predicted the response to clozapine in schizophrenia with a probability of almost 80%86

-• Lack of effect of tamoxifen in breast cancer in the absence of estrogen receptor expression
+• Lack of effect of tamoxifen in breast cancer in the absence of estrogen receptor expression87

-• If the blood level of D3 is sufficient, less sensitive receptors can nonetheless convey a D3 deficiency
+• If the blood D3 level is sufficient, reduced sensitive receptors can nevertheless cause a D3 deficiency

-A basic introduction to the blood-brain barrier in German can be found at Psysiologie.cc.
+A basic introduction to the blood-brain barrier in German can be found at Psysiologie.cc89, in English at Daneman, Prat.88

 Example:

-If the function or expression of P-glycoprotein is reduced, the blood-brain barrier is weakened and drugs can increasingly enter the brain, which can increase their effect even though the blood plasma level is unchanged.
+• MDR1 gene variants influence its efficacy.
+Reduced MDR1 function weakens the blood-brain barrier, drugs can increasingly enter the brain, which can increase their effect even though the blood plasma level is unchanged.87

 Many drugs are broken down by enzymes, primarily in the liver.